SELECTED QUITTING RESOURCES

 Free Live Phone Support

-Whether you are ready to quit or just thinking about it, call 1-800-QUIT NOW for free support with a trained counselor.
+Whether you are ready to quit or just thinking about it, if you live in the US, you can call 1-800-QUIT NOW for free support with a trained counselor.
 When you call, a friendly staff person will offer a choice of free services, including mailed self-help literature, a referral list of other programs in your community, and one-one-counseling over the phone.

 Another quit line is the the National Cancer Institute’s Smoking Quitline, 1-877-44U-Quit, which also offers proactive counseling by trained personnel.